Health and Safety Policy Statement

 Risk assessments form the backbone of our safety management approach.
 We identify hazards associated with tasks, evaluate the likelihood and consequence of harm, and implement controls to reduce risk to an acceptable level.
 Controls follow the hierarchy of elimination, substitution, engineering, administrative measures and personal protective equipment.
 Clear procedures, permits where required and competent supervision ensure that higher-risk activities are managed with appropriate rigour.

-Training, competence and communication are fundamental to delivering the safety policy in practice.
+Training session on safety procedures and communication Training, competence and communication are fundamental to delivering the safety policy in practice.
 Induction, task-specific training and refresher sessions equip people with knowledge and skills to perform safely.
 Communication channels ensure timely distribution of safety updates, changes to procedures and emergency information.
 The policy encourages collaborative problem solving and the use of safety committees or forums to amplify frontline insights.

-In conclusion, this safety policy represents a commitment to the continuous protection of people and assets through effective health and safety governance.
+Team reinforcing commitment to workplace health and safety In conclusion, this safety policy represents a commitment to the continuous protection of people and assets through effective health and safety governance.
 Regular monitoring, incident analysis and management review sustain improvement.
 Every member of the organization is expected to uphold the principles of this workplace health and safety policy, contribute to a positive safety culture and support actions that reduce harm and enhance wellbeing.
 Together, through consistent attention to risk, training and responsible behaviour, we ensure a safer, healthier work environment for all.